mindspore-ai/docs/docs/mindpandas/docs/source_en/index.rst

 5. Plug-in operator execution logic is provided at the lowest level.
 Currently, it mainly supports Pandas operators, and more types of operator logic will be supported in the form of plug-ins later.

+6. MindPandas provides a data pipeline based on shared memory.
+Data can be transferred from the MindPandas data processing process to the MindSpore training process without being stored on disks.
+This resolves the problem that the data analysis framework is separated from the training framework.

 Design Features
 ------------------